aakash-rajur/sqlxgen/README.md

 ```

 ## Issues
-1. `::` type cast is broken in sqlx
+1. `::` type casting is broken in sqlx
 2. parameters are required to be annotated with typings `-- :param_name type: <param type>` as such,
 ```sql
 select